As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 Are skates the same size as shoes?

 Skates require more padding inside the shoe.
 It makes the shoe a little bigger.
 If you take a sized skate as your usual shoe, it’ll be loose.
-Experts recommend buying 1or 2 size down for the skate.
+Experts recommend buying 1or 2 sizes down for the skate.

 How tight should hockey skates fit?

 It should be neither too tight nor too loose.
 Loose skates may cause you injuries.
 Abrasion with the skate will cause blisters.
 Again, tight skates create pain after skating for a few hours.
-You should find a snug fit skate for you.
+You should find a snug-fit skate for you.

 How long does it take to break in ice skates?